ydb-platform/ydb/ydb/docs/en/core/concepts/topic.md

 #### UP

-Autopartitioning up is switched on on this topic.
-It means that in case of increasing of writing speed into the topic partitions count will be increased automatically.
-In case of decreasing of writing speed into the topic partitions count remaines unchanged.
+Upwards autopartitioning is enabled for this topic.
+This means that if the write speed to the topic increases, the number of partitions will automatically increase.
+However, if the write speed decreases, the number of partitions remains unchanged.

-Algorithm of partitions count increasing is following.
-If during defined period of time write speed into the some partitions increases defined threshold (in % of maximum write speed into the partition), this partition is splitted into the two child partitions.
-Original partition becomes inactive.
-Only reading is possible from such partition.
-When retention period expires, and all messages from this partition will be deleted, this partition also will be deleted.
-Two new child partitions become active, and reading and writing are both possible for these partitions.
+The partition count increase algorithm works as follows: if the write speed for a partition exceeds a defined threshold (as a percentage of the maximum write speed for that partition) during a specified period, the partition is split into two child partitions.
+The original partition becomes inactive, allowing only read operations.
+When the retention period expires, and all messages in the original partition are deleted, the partition itself is also deleted.
+The two new child partitions become active, allowing both read and write operations.

 #### PAUSED

-Autopartitioning is paused for this topic.
-There is no automatic increasing of partitions count.
-If necessary, you can switch on autopartitioning up again for this topic.
+Autopartitioning is paused for this topic, meaning that the number of partitions does not increase automatically.
+If needed, you can re-enable autopartitioning for this topic.

-Examples of YQL-queries for switching between different modes of autopartitioning you can see [here](../yql/reference/syntax/alter-topic.md#autopartitioning).
+Examples of YQL queries for switching between different autopartitioning modes can be found [here](../yql/reference/syntax/alter-topic.md#autopartitioning).

 ### Autopartitioning constraints {#autopartitioning_constraints}